To enroll in UWSSLEC: As of fall 2018, you will have two options for earning the 1902 license:

 Must be working on graduate degree

-UWSSLEC students pay Wisconsin resident graduate tuition plus a $150 distance fee for each course to support development and coordination across campuses.
+UWSSLEC students pay standard undergraduate or graduate tuition plus a $150 distance fee for each course to support development and coordination across campuses.
 Note: Posted fee rates combine tuition and segregated fees.
 UWSSLEC students pay only tuition, not the segregated fee, which is usually higher than the UWSSLEC distance fee.